 - In Don Rosa's Scrooge McDuck story Attack of the Hideous Space-Varmints Rosa plays some amusing Biting-the-Hand Humor as the ducks accidentally deface the far side of the Moon with three craters that produce a perfect Mickey Mouse silhouette, and worry if they're going to get sued for it.

-- The entire face of the Moon is regularly used for advertising in Judge Dredd.
+- In Judge Dredd, the entire face of the Moon is regularly used for advertising.

 Films — Animated

 - The Joker tries to draw a giant smiley face on Gotham using an orbital laser in Batman Beyond: Return of the Joker.
 Not just an act of cartoonish evil, as amongst the landmarks to be destroyed in the smiley face would be a hospital where Terry's girlfriend is recuperating, Terry's house where his mom and brother are, and Wayne Manor.